Loner1536/QualityOfLife/README.md

   - `A` / `D`: Left / Right tilt
   - `W` / `S`: Forward / Backward tilt
 - Adds immersive feedback during player movement.
+- **Credit**: This feature was inspired by and adapted from work by [savvvvvvvv](https://next.nexusmods.com/profile/savvvvvvvv?gameId=7381) on Nexus Mods.

 ### Button Fade Effects
 - Smooth fade-in/out animations on UI buttons for a cleaner, more modern interface.